elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 ## …and more!

 An under-the-hood change this month was the retiring of an old desktop component called [Cerbere](https://github.com/elementary/cerbere).
-Without getting too into the weeds, our desktop now works more closely with upstream components to ensure the session is launched and managed properly.
+Without getting too into the weeds, our desktop now works more closely with upstream components to ensure the session and required desktop components are launched properly and remain running.
+Importantly, this also resolves issues with long shutdown times on elementary OS.

 Saving event reminders should be more reliable in Calendar, event participant details will be ellipsized if too long, and events should no longer be accidentally rescheduled when editing their title.
 We fixed removing items from the queue in Music, and we made the sensitivity of the equalizer sliders more reliable.
 We released a fix for inserting multi-byte characters in Calculator.
 A small update to Terminal adds a new `-t` command-line option to open a new tab, plus fixes accidental URL clicks.
 Sideload now shows the name of the app once the its data has loaded, making it easier to see and remember what you're about to install.
 And we added a new distinct app icon for Onboarding.